FAQ Yacht Charter Types Part 4

 Do Yacht Charters start on the same day every week?

-No. In general, the yacht will take bookings wherever their calendar is free.
-We do try and help the boat avoid 5-night gaps if possible in between charters, so you may be asked if you can be flexible by a day or two.
+No. In general, the yacht will take bookings wherever its calendar is free.
+We do try to help the boat avoid 5-night gaps between charters, so you may be asked if you can be flexible by a day or two.

-An exception is the Christmas and New Years’ week as all the yachts want to finish two charter weeks, at the maximum amount they can for those hectic weeks.
+An exception is Christmas and New Year’s week, as all the yachts want to finish two charter weeks at the maximum amount they can for those hectic weeks.

 What is a Tandem Yacht Charter?

-If you have 30 guests and want there is no yacht available that takes that many, you can choose to ask for a tandem charter.
+If you have 30 guests and no yacht is available that takes that many, you can ask for a tandem charter.
 We will pair up matching boats to your requirements, and all the yachts will follow the same route and stay at the same anchorage overnight.

-We can even pair up different types of yachts if some have more of an interest in say, sailing yachts, and others are looking for a motor yacht.
+We can even pair up different types of yachts if some are more interested in sailing boats and others are looking for a motor yacht.
+Remember that these yachts can travel at vastly different speeds, so pairing like yachts is often the best.

 Monohulls versus Multihulls

 A monohull has just one hull, where a multihull may have 2 or 3 hulls.
-2 hulls makes it a catamaran, and three hulls make it a trimaran.
+2 hulls make it a catamaran, and three hulls make it a trimaran.

 Multihulls are much more stable when at anchor than monohulls.
 They tend to have more interior volume and more deck space.
 Also, they do not lean while sailing as a monohull does.

-If you have a fear of seasickness or are first-timers, then a multihull is the right choice.
+If you fear seasickness or are first-timers, then a multihull is the right choice.

 Huge luxury yachts in the hundreds of feet will usually have stabilizers onboard.
-These are an excellent choice as it stops rolling at anchor and underway.
+These are an excellent choice as they stop rolling at anchor and underway.

 What is the ideal duration for a yacht charter vacation?

-There are no set rules; some boats do have a minimum number of nights that they will go out for, some also have a maximum.
+There are no set rules; some boats have a minimum number of nights they will go out for, and some also have a maximum.

-By far, the most usual number of nights for a charter is 7.
-I think this has a lot to do with the workweek rather than the perfect vacation length.
-From my observations, while doing hundreds of charters, I think that any less than four nights is too short.
-It takes the first two days to settle into a slower pace and find your way around the boat.
+The most usual number of nights for a charter is 7.
+This has much to do with the workweek rather than the perfect vacation length.
+From my observations while doing hundreds of charters, I think up to four nights is too short.
+It takes the first two days to settle slowly and find your way around the boat.
+Many yachts will not take a charter for less than five nights.

 Long Charters

-More than eight days is starting to become too long for some.
-The dirty laundry is beginning to pile up, and being away from home for more than a week seems to have a psychological barrier.
-Small kids under 7 or 8 are put right out of there schedule while on vacation.
+For some, more than eight days is starting to become too long.
+Dirty laundry is beginning to pile up, and being away from home for more than a week seems to have a psychological barrier.
+Small kids under seven are out of their schedule while on vacation.

 Teenagers have a blast once they get over the first two days of “I refuse to let my parents see me have fun” mode.
-There are always teenage girls hanging on to the mast at the end of the week, crying and saying, “no, you can’t make me leave”!
+Teenage girls always hang on to the mast at the end of the week, crying and saying, “No, you can’t make me leave”!

 When is Hurricane Season in the Caribbean?